-GUESTS: Mystery Plays provide a memorable and unique experience.
-Not only is the audience drawn to the story acted out on stage, they enjoy mingling with the cast during appetizers, dinner and dessert.
-They also chat and conspire with others at their table.
+GUESTS: Mystery Dinner Theater Plays provide a memorable and unique experience.
+Not only is the audience drawn to the story acted out on stage, they enjoy mingling with the cast during appetizers, dinner, and dessert.
+Guests are also involved in conspiring with others at their table, playing table games, and a few outgoing participants may be called to volunteer on stage.

-MYSTERY: Guests seek to find clues to solve a crime.
-Yet, unlike TV crime shows, first a humorous and intriguing story unfolds.
-Towards the END, a crime occurs such as murder, theft, or sabotage.
-Then, as the audience munches on a delightful dessert, they guess who-dun-it.
+MYSTERY: The crowd seeks to find clues to solve a murder, theft, or sabotage.
+Yet, unlike TV crime shows, first a funny and intriguing story unfolds.
+Towards the END, a crime occurs.
+Then, as the audience munches on dessert, they try to solve the murder or guess who-dun-it on an accusation card.
 The ending scene brings their "AHA" moment by revealing the culprit.

 PRIZES: Who doesn't adore winning a prize?
 Not only does the Sleuth-of-the-Night win, but also an entire table can snag a reward for solving a thematic table game.
 And if you wisely offer the "Clueless Award," you'll be amazed at the creative ideas your audience provides.